Quality teaching is the key to our students’ success.

 We are committed to supporting our teachers to continually strive to improve their teaching practice and content knowledge.

-To achieve this aim, we have invested energy and capital into an innovative approach to professional learning.
-We have fostered a transparent, collaborative and supportive culture where teacher observations, action research projects, and celebrating successes are integral to what we do as educators.
+To achieve this aim, we have invested energy and resources into an innovative approach to professional learning.
+We have fostered a transparent, collaborative and supportive culture where teacher observations, annual faculty teaching initiatives, and celebrating successes are integral to what we do as educators.

 Learning and Research Teams

-A hallmark of our innovative approach has been the formation of Learning and Research Teams in each faculty in the senior school and across the preparatory schools.
+A hallmark of our innovative approach has been the formation of Learning and Research Teams in each faculty in the Senior School and across Knox Prep and Wahroonga Prep.
 In these teams, the teachers develop strategic and targeted interventions or new approaches that are informed by evidence.
 The teachers evaluate the impact of their strategies and invite students to share their feedback about what is happening in the classroom.
-The teams are supported by Directors of Professional Learning in the senior and preparatory schools.
+The teams are supported by Directors of Teaching and Learning in the senior and preparatory schools.

 Our Professional Learning program includes:

-- Collaboration - teachers work in small teams using the 'action research model', meet regularly to plan strategic interventions, enhance their teaching practice and subject content knowledge, share ideas and resources, and support high quality teaching and learning for all students.
+- Collaboration - teachers work in small professional learning communities, meeting regularly to plan strategic interventions, enhance their teaching practice and subject content knowledge, share ideas and resources, and support high quality teaching and learning for all students.

 - Lesson observation - Classroom observation develops a culture of ongoing professional growth and collaboration that results in improved practice and student learning outcomes.
-Every Knox teacher (Prep and Senior) has several lessons observed, filmed and critiqued through the year.
-Classroom observations are linked to the teacher’s Personal Professional Development Plan and The Australian Professional Standards for Teachers that describe the knowledge, skills and understanding expected of competent and effective teachers.
+Every Knox teacher (Prep and Senior) has lessons observed, filmed and analysed through the year.
+Classroom observations are linked to the teacher’s Professional Growth Plan and The Australian Professional Standards for Teachers that describe the knowledge, skills and understanding expected of competent and effective teachers.
+Teachers are also invited to watch their colleagues to enhance their own practice.

 - Student/teacher perception surveys - student feedback helps teachers understand their strengths and weaknesses and improve their teaching practice (Prep and Senior).